 Consider any federally listed threatened or endangered species or habitat identified in the project area.
 Determine effects to wetlands.
 Consider Sensitive Species or Species of special concern.
 Identify cumulative effects to these species and their habitat.

-Alternative A- A search of the Montana Natural Heritage Program Database shows no recorded observances of sensitive species have been noted in the general project area.
-The project is not located within Greater Sage Grouse Core, Connectivity or General Habitat.
+Alternative A- A search of the Montana Natural Heritage Database shows five sensitive species that may occur within the general project area,